UNEDLabs/moodle-block_ejsapp_collab_session/README.md

 NOTE: This block plugin does not allow collaborative lab sessions with EJSApp javascript applications on its own.
-If you are interested in this feature, you will need: 1) the ENLARGE system (visit https://www.nebsyst.com and https://irs.nebsyst.com) and 2) an updated commercial version of this plugin (contact Nebulous Systems for more information).
+If you are interested in this feature, you will need: 1) the ENLARGE system (visit https://www.nebsyst.com and https://irs.nebsyst.com) and 2) an updated commercial version of this plugin (contact Nebulous Systems for more information: contact@nebsyst.com).

 ## 2. License